 Emperor penguins live in Antarctica and form large huddles (with up to thousands of penguins) to stay warm.
-Penguins on the outside are very cold, but they constantly shuffle so that each penguin spends a tiny fraction of their time on the outer rim.
+Penguins on the outside are very cold, but they constantly shuffle so that each penguin spends a tiny fraction of their time on the outer edge.

 You've probably heard of Newton's laws, they explain the motion of most ordinary objects.